Samia1925/Performance-Testing-on-NopCommerce/README.md

 ## Overview

-This project focuses on conducting performance testing on the [NopCommerce](https://www.nopcommerce.com/) platform to evaluate its behavior under various load conditions.
+This project focuses on conducting performance testing for the [NopCommerce](https://www.nopcommerce.com/) platform to evaluate its behavior under various load conditions.
 The primary objective is to identify potential bottlenecks and ensure the application's scalability and reliability.

 ## Objectives